webpro-nl/knip/packages/docs/src/content/docs/reference/known-issues.md

 - Turn the configuration file from TS into JS (e.g. `vitest.config.ts` →
   `vitest.config.js`).
 Knip loads modules directly using native `import()` calls.
 This is the recommended workaround.
-- Use Bun: `bunx --bun knip` (Bun will execute the scripts instead of jiti)
+- Use Bun: `knip-bun` (Bun will execute the scripts instead of jiti)
 - [Disable the plugin][2].

 Use `knip --debug` in a monorepo to help locate where the error is coming from.